Jubilantrich/Inventory_Management_API/README.md

 Description:
 This project involves developing a RESTful API to manage a store's inventory.
 The API will allow authorized users to perform CRUD operations for inventory items and users.
 Additionally, it will provide an endpoint to view real-time inventory levels.
 The API will utilize Django ORM for database interactions and will be deployed on PythonAnywhere for accessibility.

-2. Core Features and Functionality
+2. Core Features and Functionality33
 Inventory Management:
 Add new inventory items.
 Update existing inventory details.